 Blood donations are needed year round to save lives.
-But donations are vitally important on the heels of the winter holiday season, when blood supplies traditionally drop, especially at Level 1 trauma centers like UC Irvine Medical Center.
+But donations are vitally important on the heels of the winter holiday season, when blood supplies traditionally drop, especially at Level 1 trauma centers like UCI Medical Center.

 “We are encouraging healthy people of all blood types who are age 17 and over to donate,” says Dr. Minh-Ha Tran, director of transfusion medicine services at UCI Health, which has its own blood donation centers and blood bank.